Home Science Organic Chemistry Acetic Acid

 Synthesis of acetic acid from methanol, acetaldehyde and ethyl alcohol in organic chemistry

-Acetaldehyde to acetic acid
+Acetaldehyde to Acetic Acid

 CH3COOH is prepared by air oxidation of acetaldehyde in the presence of a manganous ion.

-Oxidation of n-butane
+Oxidation of n-Butane

-Acetic acid can be synthesized by the reaction between carbon monoxide and methanol under pressure in the presence of cobalt octacarbonyl at about 210 °C.
+Acetic acid can be synthesized industrially by the reaction between carbon monoxide and methanol under pressure in the presence of cobalt octacarbonyl at about 210 °C.

-Vinegar is the 6-10 percent of the aqueous solution of acetic acid that uses for the preservation of food.
+Vinegar is the 6−10 percent of the aqueous solution of acetic acid used to preserve food.
+Vinegar also contains a small amount of flavoring compounds.
+It can be made in several ways.

 CH3CH2OH + O2 → CH3COOH + H2O